Digestive Disease Consultants of Orange County

 The main symptom of gastroesophageal reflux disease (GERD) is heartburn, which is due to the effect of stomach acid traveling up your esophagus and burning the lining.
-If you're experiencing frequent attacks of heartburn, the board-certified gastroenterologists at Digestive Disease Consultants of Orange County in Irvine, Huntington Beach, Tustin, and Foothill Ranch, California, can help.
+If you're experiencing frequent attacks of heartburn, the board-certified gastroenterologists at Digestive Disease Consultants of Orange County in Irvine, Huntington Beach, Tustin, Foothill Ranch, and Mission Viejo, California, can help.
 They address the causes of your GERD and prevent potential complications that could lead to esophageal cancer.
 Call the office closest to you or book an appointment online today.

 GERD, which is short for gastroesophageal reflux disease, is a condition that causes a painful burning sensation in your chest after you eat.
 Heartburn, caused by the acid reflux, is a classic symptom of GERD.